Zennii/Browsercat/README.md

 # Browsercat
 A recreation of Monstercat's 2014 to early 2016 visual style in-browser.

-This project is one year old, but I decided to post it here as some of the things I have accomplished may help someone.
+This project is from 2015, but I decided to post it here as some of the things I have accomplished may help someone.
 Contributions are welcome.

 All important functionality happens in **js/mnstr_visualizer.js**